google/pigweed/pw_hdlc_lite/docs.rst

 Frames
 ------
-The HDLC implementation in ``pw_hdlc_lite`` supports only HDLC information frames.
+The HDLC implementation in ``pw_hdlc_lite`` supports only HDLC unnumbered information frames.
 These frames are encoded as follows:

 .. code-block:: text